 Join other food lovers and farm-minded folks on Thursday, September 10th, for a virtual event to raise critical funds for the Food Literacy Project and APRON, Inc. Let’s gather for a live toast on our Facebook page at 7 PM to TURNIP FOR CHANGE.
+Together we will:

 The Food Literacy Project’s mission is youth transforming their communities through food, farming, and the land.
 We are leveraging food and sustainable agriculture, youth leadership, cross-sector partnerships, and neighborhood assets to work towards a vision for a healthy and equitable community where people and places thrive.
 Since 2006, we have strived to address the root causes of food insecurity and bring change to the family table by expanding urban agriculture, farm and garden-based education, and food access initiatives.